 To begin with you will need to put in long hours and sleepless nights to make your business a successful venture.
 The environment you work in is particularly important when you are working from home, and surrounded by temptation, so make sure that you set up your home office with productivity in mind.
 However, working all hours isn’t a sustainable plan for the long term and if you continue in this way it’s likely to turn your home business into a chore, not your pride and joy.

 When you work at home, it can be difficult to differentiate between work and home life, you might find yourself stepping into your home office to check up on things on your way to do something else.
 If you reach a stage where your finances are stable, hire someone to help you out.
-This will reduce the pressure and help you to restore your work/life balance.
+This will reduce the pressure on and help you to restore your work/life balance.
 Having a bigger team will also help to maximise your output.

 Improve Your Products and Services

 If your once-successful business has recently seen a slump in sales, you might need to improve your products and services.
 Remember that markets change rapidly, so your business model might need updating.
-Have a look at your current customers and their needs, have a look at what’s selling well and what isn’t and review your products accordingly.
+Have a look at your current customers and their needs, have a look what’s selling well and what isn’t and review your products accordingly.
 Perhaps carry out a feedback survey to find out what customers are looking for and what they expect from you as a provider.
-Improving your customer service is always a good move to make, as it helps to build a loyal customer base and a good reputation for your company.
+Improving your customer service is always a good move to make, as it helps to build a loyal customer-base and a good reputation for your company.

 Improve Your Marketing Strategy

-Marketing campaigns don’t have to be expensive and time-consuming.
+Marketing campaigns don’t have to be expensive and time consuming.
 Simply using social media effectively can help a small home business to reach a wider audience.
 The positives of social media for marketing is that it’s free to set up and easy to maintain if you use a scheduling system.
-The downside is that everyone is doing it now and it can be difficult to stand out.
+The downside, is that everyone is doing it now and it can be difficult to stand out.
 If you make producing engaging content, which fits with your audience, a priority you will soon find an audience who is interested in what you are producing.
 Try to connect with other professionals online to build a valuable network.

 Enhance Your Website

 When everyone is searching online to find the services or products they need, a good website is one of the most essential parts of a home business.
 Even if you aren’t using it for selling purposes it makes your company look professional and provides important information such as your contact details.
 Your website gives potential customers or clients a clear message about your business.
 Consider carefully what you want this message to be.
 A cluttered website that is difficult to navigate, and takes a long time to load, is going to quickly deter people.
-Focus on how you can deliver your brand’s message in the most direct way possible.
+Focus on how you can deliver your brands message in the most direct way possible.
 Make sure your products are advertised clearly without overloading customers with excessive amounts of information.

 Expand To Another Location

 It’s become common for home businesses to rent a “virtual” office space in a business centre or sharing space with another business.
 These virtual offices allow your business to operate from anywhere, as long as they have access to a laptop or smartphone.
 This means that your business can hire employees in another location even if they are not able to physically relocate.
-Some people choose to use their virtual office address on their website to make them look prestigious, for example if they have an office based in London, that can look better than one based in your back garden.
+Some people choose to use their virtual office address on their website to make them look prestigious, for example if they having an office based in London can look better than one based in your back garden.